AzureAD/AzureADAssessment/README.md

 Invoke-AADAssessmentDataCollection
 ```

+The output package will be named according to the following pattern: `AzureADAssessmentData-<TenantDomain>.aad`

 On each server running hybrid components, install the same module and run the Invoke-AADAssessmentHybridDataCollection command.
 ```PowerShell
 ## Export Data to "C:\AzureADAssessment" into a single output package.
 Invoke-AADAssessmentHybridDataCollection
 ```

-The output package will be named according to the following pattern: `AzureADAssessmentData-<TenantDomain>.aad`
+The output package will be named according to the following pattern: `AzureADAssessmentData-<Svc>-<ServerName>.zip`

 If Data Collection command fails before completing, try running it again with the SkipReportOutput parameter.
 ```PowerShell